apache/arrow/docs/source/cpp/compute.rst

   in the list array is appended to the output.
 Nulls in the parent list array are discarded.
 Output type is Int32 for List and FixedSizeList, Int64 for LargeList.

-* \(4) Each output element is the length of the corresponding input element (null if input is null).
-Output type is Int32 for List and FixedSizeList, Int64 for LargeList.

-* \(5) The output struct's field types are the types of its arguments.
-The field names are specified using an instance of :struct:`MakeStructOptions`.
-  The output shape will be scalar if all inputs are scalar, otherwise any scalars will be broadcast to arrays.

 These functions create a copy of the first input with some elements replaced, based on the remaining inputs.